wildmlll/lesyawidgetinfo/Privacy Policy.md

-Credits:

-Developed & coded by Maksym Hanych
-Pictures by Anastasiia Ostrova
-Main beta-testing by Pavlo Pavlovskyi, Anastasiia Ostrova, Zoryana Bayrak All pictures and code are property off Maksym Hanych.
-Idea by pmll group

----

 Privacy policy of lesyawidget:

 This privacy policy applies to the lesyawidget mobile application developed by Maksym Hanych and pmll group.